-One result has been a stalemate over pay that led to three years of frozen salary rates, in 2011-2013, and only nominal raises in the 1-2 percent range in the years afterward.
+One result has been a stalemate over pay that led to three years of frozen salary rates, in 2011-2013, and raises only in the 1-3 percent range in the years afterward.

 The fiscal conservatives who are the most vocal advocates of limits on raises also generally prefer a stronger pay for performance element in salaries.
 That idea was tried not long ago, however, and without much success, at the Defense and Homeland Security departments.

 Gaining enactment of fundamental reforms – even if all sides whole-heartedly committed to making the effort – could be a long and difficult process involving basic issues such as the government’s difficulties in evaluating performance fairly against standards that both employees and management agree on.